matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 JavaScript is merged only when enabling or disabling a plugin or theme.
 LESS compilation and merging is done whenever a LESS file changes (does not include LESS files that are included by others).

-If the `disable_merged_assets` INI config option (in the `[Development]` section) is set to `1`, assets will not be merged.
+If you are running in Development mode (via the command `./console development:enable` then JavaScript assets will not be merged.
 It can be useful to disable merged assets while developing a contribution or plugin since changes to JavaScript will then appear immediately.

 ## JavaScript modularization